 “In this world you will have tribulation, but take courage; I have overcome the world”

-MSU’s Steadfast (SF) outdoor leadership program is an intense wilderness training program designed to prepare students physically, mentally, and spiritually to handle the demands of leadership in this disruptive age.
+MSU’s School of Missions leadership program is an intense wilderness training program designed to prepare students physically, mentally, and spiritually to handle the demands of leadership in this disruptive age, especially in the missions field.
 The program’s ultimate goal is to produce leaders with the proven character and resilience that comes from persevering through trials and tribulation (see Romans 5:3-5).

 MSU is committed to keeping all costs as low as possible for students.
-However, additional fees are required to cover the extra expenses involved with the SF program.
-Currently, the tuition cost for the SF program is $1,600 plus a $350 equipment fee.
-This pricing covers the eight wilderness expeditions (transport, food, and all camping equipment) during the school year as well as other excursions and training.
+However, additional fees are required to cover the extra expenses involved with the School of Missions program.
+Currently, the tuition cost for the School of Missions program is $1950.
+This price covers the eight wilderness expeditions (transport, food, and all equipment) during the school year as well as other excursions and training.
 This can be paid up front for a discount or paid in installments throughout the year.

-MSU will provide all the necessary equipment, including high-quality backpacks, sleeping bags, sleeping pads, tents, water filters, cook gear, medical resources, and other essential items to students as part of their tuition.
-Students are not required to purchase any gear prior to starting the program, and they only need to provide their own clothing.
-Students may choose to bring and use any camping gear they already have, but MSU does not recommend purchasing any new equipment prior to the course as the program will teach about the right gear to buy.
+The School of Missions program will provide all the necessary equipment, including high-quality backpacks, sleeping bags, sleeping pads, tents, water filters, cook gear, medical resources, and other essential items to students as part of their tuition.
+Students are not required to purchase any gear prior to starting the program.
+Students may choose to bring and use any outdoor gear they already have, but we do not recommend purchasing any new equipment or clothing prior to starting the course as the program will teach you about the right gear to buy.

-The SF program is also focused on missions and humanitarian efforts.
-Each year, the first year SF students are required to go on a 7 day mission trip, which is not included in tuition.
-Students will need to raise approximately $1,250 for this trip, and the fundraising effort is part of the course.
-In the event of a natural disaster, the SF team may be deployed into disaster zones to help facilitate recovery.
+Because the School of Missions program is focused on missions and disaster relief work, there can be several trips each year depending on the disasters, but all students are required to go on a 7 day mission trip in march.
+This trip is not included in the tuition.
+Students will need to raise approximately $1,500 for this trip, and the fundraising effort is part of the training.
+In the event of a natural disaster, the School of Missions team may be deployed into disaster zones to help facilitate recovery.
+Disaster relief trips are generally covered by tuition.